iSupply Energy goes bust - were you affected?

 Many iSupply energy reviews report similar treatment and complaint resolution in such instances seems to have fallen by the wayside, as the provider no longer has to worry about maintaining a public image in order to gain more customers.
 Sadly, it seems that for all the good iSupply did when it was operational, it will be remembered for poor treatment of customers as it went about closing their accounts.

-The names of these iSupply tariffs would suggest that the provider offers green energy, which we’re a big fan of, but we can find no information on iSupply’s website to vouch for its green credentials.
+The names of iSupply tariffs would suggest that the provider offers green energy, which we’re a big fan of, but we could find no information on iSupply’s website to vouch for its green credentials.
 We’re not sure how much the provider sourced from renewable energy or whether it engaged in carbon offsetting as a part of its offer, as it did not seem to disclose its fuel mix or offer any explanation as to why its deals bore the word ‘Green’.

 You will have stayed on the same rate after being switched to EDF for the length of your initial iSupply deal.
 If the contract on your iSupply tariff came to an end, however, you will have been switched automatically to an EDF tariff on a different rate and could be paying much more.